From road to rail: advancing low-carbon freight transport

 In this context, Helrom, founded in 2018 and based in Frankfurt, Germany, provides an alternative method of rail transportation for truck trailers.
 As a licensed rail-road operator, the company owns patented wagon technology that allows semi-trailers to be loaded efficiently onto rail wagons without the need for cranes or extensive terminal infrastructure.
 With its globally patented freight wagon technology, Helrom enables truly barrier-free switching between road and rail for the first time in European long-distance logistics, eliminating the need for major investments in loading terminals and bringing services closer to customers.

 Societe Generale acted as Mandated Lead Arranger, Lender, Green Loan Coordinator, Facility and Security Agent, and Hedge Counterparty for Helrom's acquisition of 120 six-axle double-pocket wagons.
 This transaction marks Helrom's second debt raising, following its initial financing in April 2023.
-It underscores Societe Generale's strong partnership with Helrom and the Group ongoing support to sustainable growth and innovation in European freight transport.
+It underscores Societe Generale's strong partnership with Helrom and its ongoing support to low-carbon growth and innovation in European freight transport.

-The financing has been structured as a Green Loan in line with the LMA Green Loan Principles.
+The financing has been structured as a Green Loan in line with the Loan Market Association (LMA) Green Loan Principles.
 This significant transaction highlights Societe Generale's expertise in rail financing, particularly in the intermodal sector, and its capability to provide tailored financing solutions for transition emerging leaders.

 We are delighted to have agreed another debt financing with our two great financing partners Societe Generale and DAL.
 We are particularly proud that we were able to present this loan as first green loan for Helrom.
 This loan will finance our Helrom trailer wagons for the next six trains.
 Both partners are at the same time fully behind our ESG mission to decarbonize supply chains and have supported the topic of green financing from the very beginning.
 We are grateful for their support and look forward to using this additional financing to further establish our sustainable transportation concept.